“I don’t know the key to success, but the key to failure is trying to please everybody.” — Bill Cosby

 The best advice I’ve found is to measure your success against your mission and vision.
 It’s a great way to stay on track.

-In A Simple Statement: A Guide to Nonprofit Arts Management and Leadership, Jamie Grady writes about measuring success.
+In A Simple Statement: A Guide to Nonprofit Arts Management and Leadership, James Grady writes about measuring success.

 - Measure your success against your mission and vision.
 Use progress against your vision as a yardstick to measure success.